John W. deGravelles: Biography

 During his career, deGravelles has been actively engaged in legal education and scholarship.
 Beginning in 1994, deGravelles became a member of the adjunct faculty at Louisiana State University Paul M. Hebert Law Center where he taught courses in Maritime Torts, Advanced Litigation, Pre-Trial Litigation, and Federal Courts.

 Since 1993, deGravelles has served as a member of the faculty of Tulane University Law School's Summer Program in Rhodes, Greece, teaching Maritime Personal Injury Law.
-In association with Tulane Law School, deGravelles has presented lectures on various topics of maritime law in St. Petersburg, Russia; Istanbul, Turkey; Odessa, Ukraine; and Thessaloniki, Greece.
+In association with Tulane Law School, deGravelles has presented lectures on various topics of maritime law in St. Petersburg, Russia; Istanbul, Turkey; Odesa, Ukraine; and Thessaloniki, Greece.
 In 2015, deGravelles served as a member of the faculty of the LSU Law School's summer program in Lyon, France, teaching maritime law.

 DeGravelles was awarded a Fulbright Scholarship to teach American Maritime Private International Law at the Aristotle University of Thessaloniki Law School in Thessaloniki, Greece, during the fall semester of 2001.
 While there, he also gave lectures on the American judicial system.
 In March, 2011, in association with the Center for International Legal Studies, deGravelles taught a course on the American judicial system at the Lugansk State University of the International Affairs Law School in Lugansk, Ukraine.

 During his career, deGravelles has been active in legal organizations.
 From 1992 to 1993, he served as president of the Louisiana Association for Justice, formerly the Louisiana Trial Lawyers Association.
-In 1998, he was the president of the Louisiana chapter of the American Board of Trial Advocates8.
+In 1998, he was the president of the Louisiana chapter of the American Board of Trial Advocates.
 He was a member of the national board of governors of the American Association for Justice (formerly the American Trial Lawyers Association) from 1993 to 1996 and again from 2011 to 2014.
 He was admitted as a Fellow of the International Academy of Trial Lawyers in 2006 and the Litigation Counsel of American in 2009.
 In 2015, he was elected President of the Dean Henry George McMahon American Inn of Court, Inn No. 71.
 He has been since 1974 a member of the American and Baton Rouge bar associations and the Maritime Law Association since 1996.

 Federal judicial service

-On March 13, 2014, President Barack Obama nominated deGravelles to serve as a judge of the United States District Court for the Middle District of Louisiana, to the seat vacated by Judge James Joseph Brady, a Democrat who assumed senior status on December 31, 2013.
+On March 13, 2014, President Barack Obama nominated deGravelles to serve as a United States district judge of the United States District Court for the Middle District of Louisiana, to the seat vacated by Judge James Joseph Brady, a Democrat who assumed senior status on December 31, 2013.
 He received a hearing before the United States Senate Judiciary Committee on May 20, 2014.
-On June 19, 2014 his nomination was reported out of committee by a voice vote.
+On June 19, 2014, his nomination was reported out of committee by a voice vote.
 On July 16, 2014, Senate Majority Leader Harry Reid filed a motion to invoke cloture on deGravelles nomination.
-The Senate invoked cloture on July 22, 2014 by a 57–39 vote.
-Later that same day deGravelles was confirmed by a 100–0 vote.
+On July 22, 2014, the Senate invoked cloture on his nomination by a 57–39 vote.
+Later that day, deGravelles was confirmed by a 100–0 vote.
 He received his judicial commission on July 23, 2014.